-A Patient’s Guide to Artificial Joint Replacement of the Shoulder
+A Patient’s Guide to Artificial Joint Replacement of the Shoulder and Treatment in Midlothian, VA

 Shoulder joint replacement surgery (also called shoulder arthroplasty) is not as common as replacement surgeries for the knee or hip joints.
 Still, when necessary, this operation can effectively ease pain from shoulder arthritis.
 Most people experience improved shoulder function after this surgery.